-Insight: Trigger Finger - Apple fires biometrics into the mainstream
+Insight: Trigger finger - Apple fires biometrics into the mainstream

 Microsoft Corp, for one, is building fingerprint recognition into the latest update of its Windows operating system and, said Taveau of Validity Sensors, "it is fair to assume that the Android community won't be long to react".

-(Additional Reporting By Clare Jim in TAIPEI and Miyoung Kim in SEOUL; Editing by Matt Driskill)
+(Additional Reporting By Clare Jim in TAIPEI and Miyoung Kim in SEOUL; Editing by Matt Driskill and Mark Bendeich)